-The package selection part of the classes can be found in selected.
+The package selection part of the classes can be found in /etc/grml/fai/config/package_config whereas some further classes are defined for example in /etc/grml/fai/config/scripts/ so specific feature sets can be selected.
 The following classes are predefined:

-- DEBORPHAN: get rid of all packages listed in output of Deborphan - GRMLBASE: the main class responsible for getting a minimal subset of what's defining a Grml system.
-Important parts of the buildprocess are specified in this class as well, so unless you have a really good reason you should always use this class. - GRML_FULL: full featured grml, also known as the "normal", full grml as introduced in november 2011 (~350MB ISO size). - GRML_MEDIUM: medium sized grml version, used to be known as grml-medium until november 2011 (~220MB ISO size). - GRML_SMALL: minimum sized grml version, known as grml-small (~110MB ISO size). - GRML_XL: large size Grml version, used to be known as "full grml" until november 2011 (~700MB ISO size). - LATEX: LaTeX(-related) packages like auctex, texlive,... (which used to be shipped by grml before the LaTeX removal) - LATEX_CLEANUP: get rid of several very large LaTeX directories (like some /usr/share/doc/texlive-, /usr/share/doc/texmf,...) - LOCALES: use full featured locales setup (see /etc/locale.gen.grml).
-This avoids to get rid of /usr/share/locale which happens by default otherwise as well. - NO_ONLINE: do not run scripts during the chroot build process which require a network connection - RELEASE: run some specific scripts and commands to provide the workflow for an official grml release - REMOVE_DOCS: get rid of documentation directories (like /usr/share/doc, /usr/share/man/, /usr/share/info,...) - SOURCES: retrieve Debian source packages after installation.
-Files will be placed in the output directory under grml_sources. - XORG: providing important packages for use with a base grml-featured X.org setup
+- DEBORPHAN: get rid of all packages listed in output of Deborphan - GRMLBASE: the main class responsible for getting a minimal subset of what's defining a grml system.
+Important parts of the buildprocess are specified in this class as well, so unless you have a really good reason you should always use this class. - GRML_FULL: full featured grml, also known as the "normal", full grml. - GRML_MEDIUM: medium sized grml version, known as grml-medium - GRML_POWERPC: grml for PowerPC architecture, not supported yet (still work in progress) - · GRML_SMALL: minimum sized grml version, known as grml-small

+- LATEX: LaTeX(-related) packages like auctex, texlive,... (which used to be shipped by grml before the LaTeX removal) - LATEX_CLEANUP: get rid of several very large LaTeX directories (like some /usr/share/doc/texlive-, /usr/share/doc/texmf,...) - LOCALES: use full featured locales setup (see /etc/locale.gen.grml).
+This avoids to get rid of /usr/share/locale which happens by default otherwise as well. - NO_ONLINE: do not run scripts during the chroot build process which require a network connection - RELEASE: run some specific scripts and commands to provide the workflow for an official grml release - REMOVE_DOCS: get rid of documentation directories (like /usr/share/doc, /usr/share/man/, /usr/share/info,...) - XORG: providing important packages for use with a base grml-featured X.org setup